AnidemDex/Godot-DialogPlugin/README.md

 > This plugin is not yet ready for use.

 You can try it anyway, but be sure to make a copy of your dialog files.
+The format will not change, but, just in case.

+# Documentation

+Please refer to DOCS.md (WIP)